alexmanuele/Bacaros_Beta/README.md

 - Construct a pairwise score between samples
 - Calculate the Beta Diversity using the pairwise score.

 Bacaro _et al_ propose two taxonomic distance measures.
 One is based on tree parsimony, the other based on differences in Linnean classification of taxa.
-For simplicity's sake (namely to avoid tree-building), we implement only the latter.

 See the [Methodology doc](docs/Methodology.ipynb) for more info of the method.